dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 ## Contoso University web app

-The app you build in these tutorials is a basic university web site.
+The app built in these tutorials is a basic university web site.

 Users can view and update student, course, and instructor information.
-Here are a few of the screens you create.
+Here are a few of the screens in the app:

 ![Students Index page](intro/_static/students-index.png)